The Zoroastrian Flame

 - Term 2

-This course is designed for students with little or no knowledge of Zoroastrianism.
-It provides an overview of the ancient world where the religion took root and the Zoroastrian religious texts, which were in oral transmission for centuries before being committed to writing.
+The module provides an overview of the ancient world where the religion took root and the Zoroastrian religious texts, which were in oral transmission for centuries before being committed to writing.
 The entry of Zoroastrianism into recorded history and the notion of ‘religion and kingship’ are explored within the context of Imperial Iran.
-The centuries after the Arab conquest of Iran during which time Zoroastrianism was in retreat before Islam are studied with reference to literature that includes the Middle Persian (Pahlavi) books as well as literature in New Persian such as the epic Shahnameh.
+The centuries after the Arab conquest of Iran during which time Zoroastrianism was in retreat before Islam are studied with reference to literature that includes the Middle Persian (Pahlavi) books.
+These include philosophical treatises closely connected with the Zoroastrian religion and world-view.
+Concepts such as Good and Evil, the relationship between spiritual and material, the meaning and purpose of existence are questions which Zoroastrian philosophy approaches in a context of a religion whose beginnings go back over three thousand years.
+The post-Islamic period witnesses the growth of the New Persian language and the composition of literature in New Persian such as the epic Shahnameh.
 The exodus of Zoroastrians to India, where they became known as the Parsis, and their growth under British colonial rule is viewed within the framework of a religious minority adapting to the majority religion whether Hindu, Muslim or Christian.
-The process of secularisation and modernisation is looked at with reference to the modern Zoroastrian diaspora in Britain, America and Australasia.
+The process of secularisation and modernisation is looked at with reference to the modern Zoroastrian diaspora.

 On successful completion of the course, a student should be able to demonstrate the ability to: